-The issue which concerns us in this section dualizes what we have just dealt with: instead of analyzing or observing an inductive type such as T (3.24), we want to be able to synthesize (generate) particular inhabitants of T. In other words, we want to be able to specify functions with signature $B \xrightarrow{f} T$ for some given source type B. Let $B = \mathbb{N}0$ and suppose we want f to generate, for a given natural number n > 0, the list containing all numbers less or equal to n in decreasing order or the empty list Nil, in case n = 0.
+The issue which concerns us in this section dualizes what we have just dealt with: instead of analyzing or observing an inductive type such as T (3.26), we want to be or the empty list Nil, in case n = 0.

-$$Cons(n, Cons(n-1, Cons(..., Nil)))$$
+$$Cons(n, Cons(n-1, Cons(\dots, Nil)))$$

-Let us try and draw a diagram similar to (3.33) applicable to the new situation.
+Let us try and draw a diagram similar to (3.35) applicable to the new situation.
 In trying to "re-use" this diagram, it is immediate that arrow f should be reversed.
 Bearing duality in mind, we may feel tempted to reverse all arrows just to see what happens.
-Identity functions are their own inverses, and in_T takes the place of out_T :
+Identity functions are their own inverses, and $in_T$ takes the place of $out_T$ :

-Interestingly enough, the bottom arrow is the one which is not obvious to reverse, meaning that we have to "invent" a particular destructor of \mathbb{N}0 , say fitting in the diagram and generating the particular computational effect we have in mind.
+Interestingly enough, the bottom arrow is the one which is not obvious to reverse, meaning that we have to "invent" a particular destructor of $\mathbb{N}0$ , say fitting in the diagram and generating the particular computational effect we have in mind.
 Once we do this, a recursive definition for f will pop out immediately, which is equivalent to: